TeoGoddet/truffe2/README.md

 ### Example development environment setup

-1. Create a virtual Python environment: `virtualenv --python=/usr/bin/python2 venv`
+1. Create a virtual Python 3 environment: `virtualenv --python=/usr/bin/python3 venv`
 2. Activate it: `. ./venv/bin/activate`
 3. Install dependencies: `pip install -r ./truffe2/data/pip-reqs.txt`
 4. `cp ./truffe2/app/settingsLocal.py{.dist,}`
 5. Edit `./truffe2/app/settingsLocal.py` and set the database engine to `django.db.backends.sqlite3` and database name to `db.sqlite3`
 6. To be apple to see the mails sent from the application, run a [maildump](https://pypi.python.org/pypi/maildump) instance on port 1025
 7. Go inside the `truffe2` directory for the next steps: `cd truffe2`
-8. Create the database tables not managed by south with `python manage.py syncdb`
-9. On OSX, if you get `ImportError: MagickWand shared library not found.`, it's probably because Python was not installed using MacPorts, you have to export MAGICK_HOME path.
+8. On OSX, if you get `ImportError: MagickWand shared library not found.`, it's probably because Python was not installed using MacPorts, you have to export MAGICK_HOME path.
 You should try to set the path with `export MAGICK_HOME=/opt/local` and go back to point 8.
-10. Create the database tables managed by south with `python manage.py migrate`
+9. Create the database tables with `python manage.py migrate`
-11. Run the development server with `python manage.py runserver`
+10. Run the development server with `python manage.py runserver`
-12. Go to `http://localhost:8000/` and log in with Tequila
+11. Go to `http://localhost:8000/` and log in with Tequila
-13. Give your user superuser rights with `echo "update users_truffeuser set is_superuser=1 where id=1;" | sqlite3 db.sqlite3`
+12. Give your user superuser rights with `echo "update users_truffeuser set is_superuser=1 where id=1;" | sqlite3 db.sqlite3`

 Those actions are setting in a script for Linux : `tools/install_venv.sh`.
 2 Options for this script: